Originally from Africa,

 1/4 roasted red bell pepper, peeled, seeded and minced

-2 tablespoons thinly sliced scallion, divided use
+2 tablespoons thinly sliced scallion - divided use

 2 tablespoons heavy cream